cjacker/opensource-toolchain-msp430/README.md

 and try flashing again.

-If you use defferent FET model, try to use other drivers instead of 'tilib'.
+If you use different FET adapter, try to use other drivers instead of 'tilib', for more info, run `mspdebug --help`.

 ## MSPFlasher provided by TI officially